mmirzakhani93/hashing-library/README.md

 ### 2. Hash an Object

 Use the `HashingUtils` library to compute the hash of an object.
-You need to provide an object with annotated fields and specify a hashing algorithm (e.g., `SHA-256` or `MD5`).
+You need to provide an object with annotated fields and specify a hashing algorithm (e.g., `SHA-256`).

 **Example:**